ColdBox/coldbox-sublime/readme.md

 - `apiResourceHandler` : Creates a ColdBox API Resource Handler
 - `cachebox-config ➝` : Creates a new CacheBox.cfc configuration file
 - `config ➝` : Creates a new ColdBox.cfc configuration file
+- `class ➝` : Creates a new BoxLang class
 - `cfc ➝` : Creates a new ColdFusion script CFC
 - `bdd ➝` : Creates a TestBox BDD Bundle
 - `box ➝` : Creates a `box.json` template